 New York State

-Support A4250 (Wright)/S3596 (Savino): Amend state law so that durational sanctions are discontinued thereby enabling people on public assistance to participate in work activities immediately upon compliance rather than requiring them to wait for periods up to six months.
+MFJ supports A4250 (Wright)/S3596 (Savino): Amend state law so that durational sanctions are discontinued thereby enabling people on public assistance to participate in work activities immediately upon compliance rather than requiring them to wait for periods up to six months.

 Mobilization for Justice is a member of the Workers’ Protection Coalition, a group of advocacy, legal, and labor union organizations dedicated to improving the New York State Workers’ Compensation system for the benefit of all injured workers.
 We joined a December 5, 2016 Workers’ Protection Coalition letter, urging Governor Cuomo and the New York Legislature to promote justice for injured workers, including low-wage and immigrant populations.
 The letter calls for increased access to fair hearings, production of workers’ compensation documents in languages other than English, and defense of injured workers’ right to benefits.

 Mobilization for Justice is a member of the SWEAT (Securing Wages Earned Against Theft) coalition, a growing group of grassroots organizations, workers centers, legal service providers and advocates fighting to ensure that New York’s workers are able to recover the wages they are owed by employers.
+This coalition is working for passage of the SWEAT bill, described below.

-Support the SWEAT bill (most recently Assembly Bill No. 62 (Rosenthal) and Senate Bill No. S.579 (Peralta)) which will: (1) expand New York’s mechanic’s lien law to include all workers via the establishment of a wage lien; (2) allow workers to attach employer’s property prior to the resolution of a case for unpaid wages; and (3) hold the largest shareholders of an employer personally liable for wage theft.
+MFJ supports the SWEAT bill (most recently Assembly Bill No. 62 (Rosenthal) and Senate Bill No. S.579 (Peralta)) which will: (1) expand New York’s mechanic’s lien law to include all workers via the establishment of a wage lien; (2) allow workers to attach employer’s property prior to the resolution of a case for unpaid wages; and (3) hold the largest shareholders of an employer personally liable for wage theft.

 DISABILITY & AGING RIGHTS

-New York State (Note that some of the below bill numbers may change in the new session)
+New York State (Note that some of the bill numbers below may change in the new session.)`

-Supporting the NY/NY 4 Campaign which asks for 35,000 new apartments across New York State to prevent homelessness for people with mental illness.
+MFJ supports the NY/NY 4 Campaign which asks for 35,000 new apartments across New York State to prevent homelessness for people with mental illness.

 A01548: Enacting the “safe staffing for quality care act” to require nursing homes to implement certain direct-care nurse to patient ratios in all nursing units.